thoughtbot/fishery/README.md

 properties, it might be time to either extend the factory or create a reusable builder method.

-Factories are just classes, so adding reusable builder methods is as simple as subclassing `Factory` and defining any desired methods:
+Factories are just classes, so adding reusable builder methods can be achieved by subclassing `Factory` and defining any desired methods:

 ```typescript
 class UserFactory extends Factory<User, UserTransientParams> {